Skip navigation links

 The daily functions and operations of the University must continue, including teaching, which is core to our mission.
 When considering academic flexibility, remind students of their academic responsibilities and the importance of balancing civic engagement with their educational commitments.
 Faculty can support students' civic engagement while ensuring that academic standards are upheld.
 It’s important to maintain academic integrity while being supportive.
 Faculty must consistently apply their decisions across all students and requests, and must not make them dependent on the topic of the protest.

 If the protest is too disruptive to continue teaching, pause the class.
 You might say something like, "Let’s take a moment to address what’s happening here.”
-Briefly acknowledge the protest without taking sides and request that the protesters allow the class to continue or take their protest outside.
+Briefly acknowledge the protest and request that the protesters allow the class to continue or take their protest outside.
 You could say, "I see that there are strong feelings, and I respect your right to express your views, but I would like to continue with my class."
 Emphasize the importance of respecting everyone’s right to learn.
 You might say, "I understand the concerns, but we need to respect everyone’s time.
 Can we continue this discussion after class or in another setting?"

 Communications and Social Media

 Michigan State University’s social media accounts are maintained to provide information about the university and share university stories, news and highlights.
-In order to promote civility, certain categories of speech may be removed.
-Review MSU community engagement guidelines here

 Students should be encouraged to vote as part of their civic responsibility.
 MSUvote is encouraging students to engage and register to vote.
 Voting resources can be found here.